-Strengthen existing businesses through operating excellence and satisfying customer needs

-- Continued to make improvements in our customer offers, including reinvesting in value to drive business growth and improving merchandise ranges. - Further optimised and invested in our retail store networks and digital channels. - Focused on production plant efficiency and maintaining and growing customer relationships in our industrial businesses. - Made further operational productivity improvements and reduced costs across our businesses.

-- Coles remains committed to implementing customer-led strategies and delivering trusted value, quality and service.
+Our strategies Our achievements Our focus for the coming years Strengthen existing businesses through operating excellence and satisfying customer needs in our customer offers, including del reinvesting in value to drive val business growth and improving div merchandise ranges.
+Col nerchandise ranges.
+Col in our retail store networks and digital channels But efficiency and maintaining and growing customer relationships in our industrial businesses Made further operational productivity improvements and reduced costs across our businesses Tar low The imm sim - Officiency and maintain store or cor or on well Coles remains committed to implementing customer-led strategies and delivering trusted value, quality and service.
 Continued investment in value will be supported by simplifying the business end-to-end.
 The division has plans to drive further improvement in fresh category sales.
-Coles will also maintain a disciplined and returns-focused approach to network expansion and capital investment, develop new channels and services, and progress its Liquor transformation. - Bunnings will maintain its focus on driving long-term value creation by creating better experiences for customers and the wider community, investing in new and existing stores, delivering greater digital reach and strengthening the core of the business.
-Bunnings United Kingdom and Ireland will focus on building strong business foundations and establishing pilot Bunnings Warehouse stores. - Kmart aims to grow through continued price leadership, better ranges, store network growth and a high performance culture.
-The business will continue to focus on delivering increased operational efficiency. - Target will continue to focus on completing the conversion to everyday low prices, improving the quality of ranges and working capital efficiency.
-These initiatives will be supported by higher levels of direct sourcing, improved merchandise disciplines and planning systems, and operational simblification. - Officeworks will continue to deliver a unique 'one-stop shop' via its 'every channel' strategy while extending reach through new categories and services, and drive further productivity improvements. - Chemicals, Energy and Fertilisers (WesCEF) will continue to focus on maintaining strong operational performance.
-The business is well positioned to take advantage of value-generating opportunities as they arise. - Industrial and Safety will continue to improve systems and processes to enhance supply chain efficiency and customer service, and optimise category management, pricing and sourcing. - Resources will maintain a focus on cost control, productivity improvement and capital discipline.
-Low-cost plant expansions and counter-cyclical investments will be implemented where satisfactory returns can be achieved.
+Coles will also maintain a disciplined and returns-focused approach to network expansion and capital investment, develop new channels and services, and progress its Liquor transformation.
+Bunnings will maintain its focus on driving long-term value creation by creating better experiences for customers and the wider community, investing in new and existing stores, delivering greater digital reach and strengthening the core of the business.
+Bunnings United Kingdom and Ireland will focus on building strong business foundations and establishing pilot Bunnings Warehouse stores.
+Kmart aims to grow through continued price leadership, better ranges, store network growth and a high performance culture.
+The business will continue to focus on delivering increased operational efficiency.
+Target will continue to focus on completing the conversion to everyday low prices, improving the quality of ranges and working capital efficiency.
+These initiatives will be supported by higher levels of direct sourcing, improved merchandise disciplines and planning systems, and operational simplification.
+Officeworks will continue to deliver a unique 'one-stop shop' via its 'every channel' strategy while extending reach through new categories and services, and drive further productivity improvements.
+Chemicals, Energy and Fertilisers (WesCEF) will continue to focus on maintaining strong operational performance.
+The business is well positioned to take advantage of value-generating opportunities as they arise.
+Industrial and Safety will continue to improve systems and processes to enhance supply chain efficiency and customer service, and optimise category management, pricing and sourcing.
+Resources will maintain a focus on cost control, productivity improvement and capital discipline.
+Low-cost plant expansions and

+Low-cost pi counter-cyclical investments will be implemented where satisfactory returns can be achieved